Nauvoo Charter

 The Nauvoo Charter was passed by the Illinois Legislature on December 16, 1840, for the governance of the City of Nauvoo, Illinois.
 According to the charter, members of the City Council also sat on the Municipal Court – for example, the Mayor doubled in the role of Chief Justice.
 It was abolished in January 1845.

+Municipal governance

 City Council

 The Nauvoo City Council was a short-lived municipal body established through the charter for the city.
 The legislature established the Nauvoo City Council, consisting of the Mayor, four Aldermen, and nine Councilors.
 By state law, each office held a two-year term.

 Municipal Court

 The Municipal Court of Nauvoo was the judicial body founded by the charter.
 The legislature mandated that "The Municipal Court shall sit on the first Monday of every month, and the City Council at such times and place as may be prescribed by city ordinance; special meetings of which may at any time be called by the Mayor or any two Aldermen."

 The Municipal Court could hear citizen appeals, with the charter saying: "Appeals may be had from any decision or judgment of said Mayor or Aldermen, arising under the city ordinances, to the Municipal Court under such regulations as may be presented by ordinance;"

 The Act stated that the Municipal Court "shall be composed of the Mayor as Chief Justice, and the Aldermen as Associate Justices".
 According to the charter, "The Municipal Court shall have power to grant writs of habeas corpus in all cases arising under the ordinances of the City Council."